Episode

 .

-Now listen here, you poor little f***, I want an apology out of
+Michelle: Now listen here, you poor little f***, I want an apology out of you.

 .

-that this could get violent, approaches Michelle to restrain her.
+(Jeff, sensing that this could get violent, approaches Michelle to restrain her.
+Meanwhile, Nancy

-Kirk takes the opportunity to follow Michelle's breasts with his eyes as
+going on.
+Kirk takes the opportunity to follow Michelle's breasts with his eyes as she charges around)

 .